Recognising Early Pregnancy Symptoms: From First Month Signs to Common Issues

 Your breasts may feel more tender and become larger, not dissimilar to the days before your period comes.
 You may also experience a tingling sensation, along with more visible veins and darkened nipples.

 This is one of the classic pregnancy symptoms, but don't be fooled by the name: morning sickness can occur any time of day.
 When you're pregnant, these symptoms tend to appear early on, around six weeks following your last period.
 You can find out more about morning sickness symptoms and remedies.
 Should you find you're throwing up continuously and you're struggling to keep anything down, you may have a condition known as hyperemesis gravidarum, which needs treatment.
-Contact your GP if you find you're being sick all the time.
+Contact your GP if you find you're sick all the time.

 It’s common to feel tired when you’re pregnant, particularly in the first 12 weeks.
 This occurs due to the hormonal changes that are taking place in your body, which can make you feel exhausted.